ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 # Sorting and Filtering

 In this last part of creating the backend for our price ticker, we want to give the consumer of our API the power to filter and sort assets.
-By default, we return the assets sorted by the asset`s symbol field.
+We now return the assets sorted by the asset`s symbol field by default.

 ```csharp
 [UsePaging]